For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As such, there's a high chance that the Maintenance Loan provided by Student Finance won't be enough to cover everything your child needs at university.

-Infographic showing the average student's Maintenance Loan is £496 and their living costs are £1,078
+Infographic showing the average Maintenance Loan is £600 per month and average living costs are £1,104 per month

-On average, the Maintenance Loan falls £582 short each month – National Student Money Survey 2023
+On average, the Maintenance Loan falls around £504 short each month – National Student Money Survey 2024

 This is another reason why it's a good idea to encourage your child to start learning how to save money before they go to university.
 Even just a few hundred pounds can go a long way when it's the end of term and their Maintenance Loan has run out.